netdata/learn/guides/step-by-step/step-09.md

 You're getting close to the end!
 In this step, you learned how to make the most of the database engine, or archive metrics to MongoDB for long-term storage.

-In the last step of this step-by-step tutorial, we'll put our sysadmin hat on and use Nginx to proxy traffic to and from our Netdata dashboard.
+In the last step of this step-by-step guide, we'll put our sysadmin hat on and use Nginx to proxy traffic to and from our Netdata dashboard.

 [Next: Set up a proxy &rarr;](/guides/step-by-step/step-10)